H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Tools/Az Powershell Module.md

  - Get-AzRoleAssignment (Get the current user's role assignment)

- - Get-AzResource (List all resources)
+ - Get-AzResource (List all resources) TIP: This command will return the resources for which the user has at least the Reader role in Role-Based Access Control (RBAC).

  - Get-AzResourceGroup (List all resource groups)